-We’d already been to Leucate Plage several years ago.
-It’s a windsurf haven because of the strong wind that often blows here.
-On our last trip there, we stayed for a week and went for a walk in the town center, up to the lighthouse and to the harbor.
+We'd already been to Leucate Plage several years ago.
+It's a windsurf haven because of the strong wind that often blows here.
+On our last trip there, we stayed for a week and went for a walk in the town center, up to the lighthouse, and the harbor.
 This time, we were just spending the night.

 9. Le Barcarés

 I need to mention Le Barcarés even though we visited it on another trip to the South of France, as it's located right next to Leucate Plage.
 In Leucate, everything is about surfing while Le Barcarés is much more a family vacation destination.
 There's a large sandy beach and a promenade on which you'll find evening markets during the summer.

 It's lively here in the summer months but as soon as September hits, a lot of businesses close, and it becomes weirdly empty.

 While a rather large city, we did visit Carcasonne a few years ago on that same trip we went to Barcarès as we just went to see the old part and I have to say it was rather disappointing.